zaphar/ucg/docsite/site/content/reference/types.md

 ### String

 Strings are any double quoted text.
+You can use the `\` to esacpe characters in the text.

 ```
 "This is a string";
+"This is an escaped \"string\"";
 ```

 ### NULL or the Empty type